apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     * maxExtractLength = -10, maxFieldLength = 10000 -> Actual value = 100000
     * maxExtractLength = 1000 -> Actual value = 1000

+#### Mime type usage

+A binary would only be index if there is an associated property `jcr:mimeType` defined and that is supported by Tika.
+By default indexer uses [TypeDetector][OAK-2895] instead of default `DefaultDetector` which relies on the `jcr:mimeType` to pick up the right parser.

 <a name="non-root-index"></a>
 ### Non Root Index Definitions